denten-books/plain-text/2-chapter.md

 Reading "for meaning," in these not at all futuristic conditions,[^ln3-reading] involves turning hermeneutics into reverse engineering.

+### Sontag

+Form in the sense of "outward shape" suggests an emphasis on what Susan Sontag deemed the "sensory experience" or the "erotics" of art.
+In her now classic 1966 essay "Against Interpretation," Sontag posits transparence as the "highest, most liberating value in art and in criticism today."
+"Transparence means experiencing the luminousness of the thing in itself, of things being what they are" she explains [@sontag, 9].
+Rather than to show what a work of art *means*, Sontag urges critics to show "how it is" and "that it is" [@sontag, 10].
+To make her argument Sontag relies on the distinction between "meaning" or "content" on the one hand and "form" or the "sensory experience" of the work on the other.
+Form, in this sense, mirrors McKeown's "shape" and the "text's physical characteristcs" of Hayles.

+Interpretation at the level of meaning and content for Sontag is an intellectual and ultimately reactionary activity.
+It aims to find "the maximum amount of content" within.
+It is reactionary because it serves only to multiply the available "levels of analysis."
+In explicating the work of art, the critic essentially creates alternative and diverging copies of the original.
+Each layer of criticsm adds to the content of the work.
+In Sontag's words, to "design" a work of art that can be experienced in this way, on multiple levels, might have been "creative" and "revolutionary" in the age of aesthetic paucity, when creativity and interpretation were limited to a few privileged individuals.
+By contrast, Sontag believes that her times are a period of creative abundance.
+"Think of the sheer multiplication of works of art available to all of us," she writes.
+Contemporary culture is based on "excess" and "material plenitude" which dull the senses.
+In such conditions, the production of further critical variations on the theme only adds to the dulling clutter.

+By "interpretation," Sontag means a "conscious act of the mind" which illustrates a "certain code," or "certain rules" of engagement.
+It is, for her, "virtually" a type of translation.
+The critic "transforms" and "revamps" the
+text: X turns out to be A, Y turns out to be B, and so on [@sontag, 3].
+And by "form" Sontag means something like the apparent, perceptual properties of the
+work: this sentence is long, for example.
+And this one short.
+A critic could say that the sentence length means something, but Sontag wants to stop short of meaning making.
+A discipline of careful perception---of paying attention---rather sharpens the reader's sensibilities.

+### Jameson, Marcus, Best.

+The history of interpretation Sontag objects to is one that privileges content over form.
+The very words "explication" and "exegesis" imply the movement from inside to the outside.
+For a psychoanalytical critic interpretation in that sense may mean revealing the hidden psychological drives that give rise to a particular form of an expression.
+A Marxist critic may instead look for the concealed operation of this or that ideology.
+Fredrick Jameson, a prominent Marxist critic, writes for example:

+> Thus the process of criticism is, not so much the interpretation of content, as it is a revealing of it, a laying bare, a restoration of the original message, the original experience, beneath the distortions of the various kinds of censorship that have been at work upon it; and this revelation takes the form of an explanation of why the content was so distorted and is thus inseparable from a description of the mechanisms of the censorship itself [@jameson-marxism-firm, 404].

+### Conclusion

+Although the distinction between form and content is somewhat naturalized in literary and linguistic discourse, the concept of form is also often used in another way, which contradict the earlier sense set in opposition to meaning and content.
+When we think of Shakespeare's *Hamlet*, for example, whatever is meant by the "form" of the play belongs neither to its physical medium (pixel or paper) nor to the ideational content of the work.
+Form, in that sense, lies somewhere between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the prosody of the word.
+We do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing process: the way the fonts look, for example, or the way lines break on the page.
+Some matters of form matter to us as readers (line breaks), and others do not (font kerning).
+Three things seem to be in play rather than two: matter, form, and content.
+And of these, form sometimes falls into the category of meaningless matter and sometimes into semantic-carrying ideation: form, the indeterminate.

 ## 2.3 Document Object Model (DOM)

 It is in this tripartite sense of matter, form, and idea that one can best